lihuiba/dm-foolcache/README.md

-snapcache
+dm-coa
 =========

-A snapshot+cache module for device mapper, which has the following features:
+A copy-on-access module for device mapper, which has the following features:

-1. Copy-on-Read(CoR), which copies data blocks when it is read.
+1. Copy-on-Write(CoW), which copies data when a block is partially written.

-2. Copy-on-Write(CoW), which copies data when an partial block is read.
+2. Copy-on-Read(CoR), which copies data when a block it is read.

-2. Separate meta-data storage, which allows the cache storage to be used alone as a raw copy, if the full content has been read (copied) or written.
+3. Separate meta-data storage, which allows the cache storage to be used as a standalone copy, if the full content has been copied.